 But what about the Vampire clan?
 Where do their various loyalties lie?
 Well, Selene of course hates Kraven, who wants her for his own.
 Her Father figure, Viktor the Vamp (Bill Nighy: SHAUN OF THE DEAD), the one who made Selene suck, is taking his turn at being dead (The Vampires rotate leadership.
 Dead two centuries, lead on the third), which greatly relieves the burden of leadership quarrels.
 Selene is loyal to Viktor but he may or may not be loyal to her.
-They also have a major domo, Khan (Robby Gee, who I swear I've seen before but seems to have no credits) who is loyal to the bloodline overall.
+They also have a major domo, Khan (Robby Gee, who I swear I've seen before but seems to have no other credits) who is loyal to the bloodline overall.

 Meanwhile, the Lycans are after a student doctor named Michael (yes, Exposition boy Michael).
 Michael is another mystery and the Lycans have their own German mad doctor to muck about and try to make something.
 What, we don't know, but it involves blood (no surprise).